 In Manitoba’s far north lies one of our most vast and little known wilderness areas, the Seal River watershed.
 Covering 46,000 square km (an area larger than Denmark), this pristine landscape encircles a realm of unimaginable natural beauty with a richness of geography and ecology unparalleled in our province.
 CPAWS Manitoba is exploring options for protecting the integrity of this area to ensure it remains intact for future generations to enjoy.

-As the northernmost of Manitoba’s great rivers, the Seal River is the only one that still flows freely, unhindered by dams and other industrial developments.
+As the northernmost of Manitoba’s great rivers, the Seal River still flows freely, unhindered by dams and other industrial developments.
 Its path spans 260 km from its source (Shethanei Lake) to Hudson Bay, yet it is roughly 200 km from the coast that the waters are first greeted by eager and unexpected ambassadors of the ocean: harbour seals.
 In this location, the river’s namesake animal likely strays further from their marine environment than anywhere else on earth.

 Carving a path east through untouched subarctic forest the surrounding landscape plays host to black bear, wolf, fox and wolverine, as well as moose, beaver, otter, eagle, osprey and boreal songbirds.
 Swooping from cliffs along the rivers’edge, cliff swallows nest here at the northern limit of their range.

 The scents of spruce and lichen mingle as the landscape transitions to tundra (where the long extirpated grizzly bear is making a provincial return) and to the peat rich soils of the Hudson Bay lowlands, North America’s largest wetland.